Injured? Don’t wait until it’s too late! Contact Brian M. Boyer, the best Las Vegas personal injury lawyer for a FREE case review! (702) 800-0988

 2. Exchange Information

 If you are not going to require emergency medical transportation, then you have a duty to exchange information with the other driver.
 That duty extends both to the person who caused the accident and the non-negligent party.
-See NRS 484E.020 and NRS 484.030.
+See Nevada State Statutes NRS 484E.020 and NRS 484.030.
 This includes your identity and your name, address, and registration number, and your license (if requested).

-3. Secure Photos of the Scene
+3. Take Photos of the Scene

 It is important to secure photos of the scene of the accident for multiple reasons.
 Photographic evidence can be helpful in resolving later issues with liability and even causation of injuries.
 Furthermore, if a photo is worth a thousand words, videos, such as those from a dashcam can be worth a million.
 So check to see if the other driver had a dashcam hanging from their windshield or mirror.
 If so, ask them to save the footage and make note of the camera’s existence.
 However, you should keep in mind that if you are severely injured, taking photos is not a great idea.
 If you are severely injured, ask someone else to take photos or rely on the investigating police officer to gather facts and information on your behalf, and seek emergency medical treatment by calling 9-1-1.